Serbian Progressive Party: 2012–2013: Early years in government

-2014–2016
+2014–2016: First SNS-led government

-SNS held an assembly on 26 January 2014 during which Vučić was re-elected unopposed as the party's president.
+SNS held an assembly on 26 January 2014 at which Vučić was re-elected unopposed as the party's president.
 At the assembly, he proposed to "test the will of the people" and called for a snap parliamentary election.
 President Nikolić dissolved the National Assembly on 29 January and set the parliamentary election to be held on 16 March 2014.
 In February, SNS presented its ballot list under the name "Future We Believe In".
 Additionally, it was announced that the Social Democratic Party of Serbia (SDPS), Serbian Renewal Movement (SPO), and Christian Democratic Party of Serbia (DHSS) would appear on its list, alongside NS, PS, and PSS, who appeared on the SNS list in 2012.
-SNS campaigned on an anti-corruption platform, although Aleksandar Pavković, a Macquarie University professor, noted that there was no evidence that the platform decreased corruption.
+SNS campaigned on its anti-corruption platform, although Aleksandar Pavković, a Macquarie University professor, noted that there was no evidence that the platform decreased corruption.
 SNS also based its platform on criticising its opponents, especially DS.
 In the parliamentary election, the SNS-led coalition won a majority of 158 seats in the National Assembly.
 Simultaneously, the City Assembly elections were held in Belgrade, in which the SNS-led coalition won 63 out of 110 seats.
 Siniša Mali, an independent nominated by SNS, was elected mayor of Belgrade on 24 April 2014.
 Vučić was elected and sworn in as prime minister three days later.
 His first cabinet was mostly composed of SNS and SPS individuals.
-The United States Agency for International Development (USAID) noted that the SNS now had "complete political dominance" due to the status of Vučić as prime minister.
+A United States Agency for International Development (USAID) report noted that the SNS now had "complete political dominance" due to the status of Vučić as prime minister.
 BBC News described the victory as an "unprecedented event".

 In October 2014, Radomir Nikolić, the son of President Nikolić, was brought to power in Kragujevac, the fourth largest city in Serbia by population, after successfully removing Veroljub Stevanović from power after a vote of no confidence.
 By early 2015, SNS reported that it had around 500,000 members.
 Since coming to power, no major protests in Serbia were held until the anti-government protests in April 2015.
 The Do not let Belgrade drown (NDB) initiative, which headed the protests, opposed the Belgrade Waterfront, an urban development project headed by the Government of Serbia; one of its representatives described it as a "big scam".
 The project previously received criticism, with Milan Nešić, a Radio Free Europe journalist, describing it as a "pre-election trick".
 The protests lasted up to September 2015.
 After the cuts in public sector, protests were also held in December 2015.
 Freedom House criticised the SNS-led government by stating that it displayed "a sharp intolerance for any kind of criticism either from opposition parties, independent media, civil society, or even ordinary citizens".